 George MacDonald Biographical Introduction

 George Macdonald was named by C.S.
 Lewis as the most significant author in his life of reading.
 His influence generally upon the Inklings and ‘kindreds’ is hard to over-estimate, and he is often considered the ‘grandfather’ of Modern Fantasy in English.
 A professor and lecturer in the discipline of English Literature for more than 40 years, MacDonald was also a novelist, fantasist, poet, essayist, pastor, thespian, and social reformer.
-Born in rural Scotland in 1824, into a highly literate family and an ecumenically diverse community (perhaps most coloured by the dichotomy of Calvinism and Celtic Christianity, as represented in his extended family), he attended Aberdeen University, taking prizes in chemistry and natural philosophy.
+Born in rural Scotland in 1824, into a highly literate family and an ecumenically diverse community (perhaps most coloured by the dichotomy of Federal Calvinism and Celtic Christianity, as represented in his extended family), he attended Aberdeen University, taking prizes in chemistry and natural philosophy.
 His initial intent to further study medicine, chemistry, or mathematics in Europe was deterred by lack of finances.
 After three years tutoring in London, he attended seminary and became a Congregational pastor in the English town of Arundel.
 His less dogmatic views displeased some congregants, resulting in a lowered salary, and after 28 months he resigned (having fared better than the two clergy before, who had both been fired).
 MacDonald moved to Manchester with his wife Louisa and growing family, to be closer to his mentor A.J.
 Scott – and whilst there taught chemistry, gave Literature lectures, and helped pastor a home-church.
 Tuburcular issues (with which he struggled throughout his life) became quite serious, and Lady Byron (widow of the poet) funded a trip to Algiers for recovery.
 When he returned to England MacDonald became fully committted to his vocation as a teacher of Literature – whether in the classroom, lecture hall, or upon the page.

 MacDonald began publishing in 1845 with some short poems and literary criticism, followed by his first translations in 1851 (Novalis’ Hymns of the Night; he later published more translated poems, mostly from German and Italian – he was fluent in multiple languages).
 His first book-length publication, the epic poem Within and Without (1855), was followed by Poems (1857), and Phantastes(1858).
 Although some critics were confused and unimpressed by the new genre represented by Phantastes, more reviews were laudatory, and a few years later literary journals claimed it a decided success.
 MacDonald’s realistic novels proved more financially successful however – beginning with David Elginbrod (1862), Alec Forbes (1865), and Robert Falconer (1868).
 He was acquainted with, or friends with, most London literati and artists of his day, but invested more time in family (11 children, plus 2 adopted, and many seeking respite in their home), close friends, and persons in need.
-Many close friends and confidents, such as John Ruskin and Lewis Carroll, were close to the whole family.
+Many intimate friends and confidents, such as John Ruskin and Lewis Carroll, were close to the whole family.
 Tennyson, Carlyle, Arnold, Rossetti, Hughes, Burns-Jones, Oliphant were among the many who came to plays performed by the MacDonald family (mostly written by Louisa), which raised money for orphans and homeless in their vicinity – often festivities that intentionally brought together poets and priests, pricesses and paupers.
 The plays – most famously Pilgrim’s Progress, but including Shakespeare, Greek plays, fairy tales, versions of Dickens and Zola, and orginal work – played a role in redeeming theatre for ‘polite society’ of the age.
 Nonetheless the MacDonalds were ostracized by some, for involving their family with the stage.

 One of MacDonald’s many social justice passions was that higher education become available to all, regardless of gender, class, or religion.
 He taught English Literature at Bedford College for Women – the first institute where women could study at a university level, for purposes other than becoming governesses and teachers – and then at King’s College London – the first university in England to have such a degree.
 Over four decades he delivered innumerable lectures on English Literature and on Dante, in England, Scotland, Ireland, Italy, France, USA, and Canada.
 These (like his sermons) were always delivered extempore, with one (oft repeated) exception – a lecture on the Imagination, which eventually became the seminal essay The Imagination: Its Functions and Its Culture.
 MacDonald’s American lecture tour in 1872 – during which he lectured chiefly on Burns and Shakespeare – filled halls with literally thousands, and garnered many friends, including Emerson and Mark Twain.
 Whilst there, a collection was taken to reimburse him for losses through the pirating of his works in the U.S. He also turned down an astonishingly lucrative offer to pastor a large church in New York.
 (MacDonald continued to preach frequently, always gratis; he joined the Church of England [Anglican] in 1866.)